 When will full application details be available?

-Institutions that are invited to apply will receive all related information and a link to the submissions platform on 9 September 2019.
-For your convenience, PDF copies of the application form will also be provided on this date, but will not be available before.
+Institutions that are invited to apply will receive all related information and a link to the submission’s platform on 10th December 2020.

 How are decisions made?